emako/msix-nsis/README.md

 # msix-nsis

-A mixed demo for wrapping the msix to NSIS setup program.
+A mixed demo for wrapping the msix to NSIS(Nullsoft Scriptable Install System) setup program.

-It make you can pack your `.msix/.msixbundle` and `.cer` files to a single setup program.
+It make you can pack your `.msixbundle` and `.cer` files to a single setup program.

+> Format appx/appxbundle/msix/msixbundle are supported.

 ## Features